molgenis/molgenis/docs/guide-development.md

 >note: You can download, install and use MOLGENIS for free under license [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html).

-You can spin up a fully configured backend with [docker-compose]().
+You can spin up a fully configured backend with [docker-compose](https://github.com/molgenis/molgenis/blob/master/molgenis-app/development/docker-compose.yml).
+You can obtain it here: [install docker-compose](https://docs.docker.com/compose/install/).

 You need to install Docker.
 * For mac users: https://hub.docker.com/editions/community/docker-ce-desktop-mac